-Any manufacturing setup --- yes, even yours --- has limits in achieving its goals.
+Every manufacturing setup has limits in achieving its goals.
 The Theory of Constraints (TOC) is a management methodology that claims systems are as vulnerable as their weakest person or part.
-TOC aims to improve that constraint until it’s no longer a bottleneck to your success.
+TOC aims to improve that constraint until it’s no longer a bottleneck to your growth and success.

 Before we jump into a manufacturing-specific example of constraints --- and how you can triumph over them --- let’s examine the basic rules of doing so: